Strategic Classification with Non-Linear Classifiers: Underlying Mechanisms

 \subsection{Containment}

-Because the decision boundary is a level set of some score function $f$, contained regions are not only possible, but realistic.
+Because the decision boundary is a level set of some (non-linear) score function $f$, contained regions are not only possible, but realistic.
 Consider a given classifier $h$ where the decision boundary forms some bounded connected negative region $C \subset \R^d$ where $h(x)=0 \,\, \forall x \in C$.
-Strategic behavior dictates that negative areas shrink, and as such, only a subset of $C$ will still be classified as negative in $\heff$.
-If $C$ is sufficiently small, then it will disappear completely leaving $\heff(x)=1 \,\, \forall x \in C$.
+Strategic behavior dictates that negative areas shrink, and so only a subset of $C$ will still be classified as negative in $\heff$.
+If $C$ is sufficiently small, then it will disappear completely leaving $\heff(x)=1 \,\, \forall x \in C$. \looseness=-1

-\squeeze \begin{observation} Any negative region $C$ fully contained in some $\ball_\alpha(x)$ will become positive in $\heff$. \end{observation}
+\squeeze \begin{observation} Any negative region $C$ fully contained in some $\ball_\alpha(\xt)$ will become positive in $\heff$. \end{observation}

-The fact that positive areas grow and negative areas shrink also implies that there is a minimum size positive region that can exist in \emph{any} $\heff$.
+The fact that positive areas grow and negative areas shrink also implies that there is a minimum positive region size that can exist in \emph{any} $\heff$.
 This idea will be formalized and generalized later in Sec.~\ref{sec:impossible_heff}.
-Another observation is that when negative regions are wiped out, two or more positive regions may merge leading to a less expressive decision boundary.
-On the other hand, the strategic setting can also split a negative region creating a more expressive decision boundary.
-For example, if $h$ induces a negative connected region $C$ whose shape is formed by two large regions connected by a narrow "strait", the strait will be wiped out leaving two disjoint components (see Appendix \ref{apdx:split_neg_region}).
+One implication of Obs. \ref{obs:contained_region} is that when negative regions are wiped out, two or more positive regions may merge, leading to a less expressive decision boundary.
+On the other hand, the strategic setting can also split a negative region, creating a more expressive decision boundary (see Appendix \ref{apdx:split_neg_region}).

 \begin{observation} Strategic behavior can merge positive regions and split negative regions thereby either increasing or decreasing the number of connected regions (either positive or negative). \end{observation}